codio/site/source/docs/ide/ide-general/templates.html.markdown

 		}

 ##Creating and Editing Templates
-You access the template management from the Tools->Templates menu.
+You access the template management from the `Tools > Templates` menu.

 ![new file](/img/docs/templates-manage.png)